martrapp/astro-vtbot/README.md

 No, its not a roBOT, its a <b>B</b>ag <b>o</b>f <b>T</b>ricks!

+A current deployment of this code can be found at https://events-3bg.pages.dev/

+# THE CODE HERE IS STILL FOR 3.6 <= ASTRO < 4.0

+Currently I'm migrating to 4.0.
+Stay tuned!

 # Astro Bag of Tricks for View Transitions

 The bag of tricks provides components that demonstrate Astro's View Transition API.